“This post may contain affiliate links. Please read my disclosure for more info.

 Carl Sandberg said, “Time is the coin of your life.
 It is the only coin you have, and only you can determine how it will be spent.
 Be careful lest you let other people spend it for you“.

 Carl probably wasn’t referring to working out at home when he said that, but the sentiment is the same.
-If there’s something you value, find a way to prioritize it.
+If there’s something you value, find a way to make it a habit.